 You do have the power to do something about it.
 You don't have to end up feeling like a victim to stress.

-This is where I can help.
-It's actually fairly easy to predict and identify your stressors and best ways to manage them by applying type theory, using the Myers Briggs Type Indicator (MBTI).
+It's actually fairly easy to predict and identify stressors and the most effective ways to manage them by applying type theory, using the Myers Briggs Type Indicator (MBTI).
 Each of the sixteen personality types have distinct stress profiles.
-As do top professions.
-So it's possible to predict stress indicators and responses by your personality type and profession.
-And also to identify the most effective ways of managing stress for you.
+So do top professions.
+This makes it easier to predict your stress indicators and responses.
+And to use this to identify the most effective ways of managing stress for you.

-Contact me to find out how you can fast-track your own Personal Stress Management Plan.
+Contact me if you want to find out how you can fast-track your own Personal Stress Management Plan using the MBTI.